klipsey/RedGuyMod/Release/README.md

 ## Known Issues
 - Mithrix grab has a certain bug that I won't elaborate on
+- Killing Kjaro and Runald elder lems with Brutalize prevents them from dropping their respective bands
+- Blood Well does not heal when playing as a client in multiplayer
+- By extension Coagulate probably does not work as well
+- Brutalize doesn't destroy corpses for clients in multiplayer (just a visual bug)

 ## Future Plans
 - Unlockable skins